Akzo Nobel rejects third takeover proposal from PPG

-EQT to pay $6.7 billion for Rice, creating biggest U.S. natgas producer

-U.S. oil and gas company EQT Corp said on Monday it would buy Rice Energy for $6.7 billion, a deal that would create the biggest natural gas producer in the United States.

-AMSTERDAM Dutch paint maker Akzo Nobel (AKZO.AS) on Monday rejected a third takeover proposal from PPG Industries (PPG.N), leaving its larger U.S. rival to decide whether to make a formal bid without the support of Akzo's board, or throw in the towel.
+AMSTERDAM Dutch paint maker Akzo Nobel on Monday rejected a third takeover proposal from PPG Industries, leaving its larger U.S. rival to decide whether to make a formal bid without the support of Akzo's board, or throw in the towel.

-PPG's third offer values Akzo at 26.3 billion euros ($28.8 billion) including debt but the Dutch firm, which makes Dulux paint, said it was too low, faced antitrust risks and failed to address concerns such as "cultural differences".
+PPG's latest offer values Akzo at 26.3 billion euros ($28.8 billion) including debt but the Dutch firm, which makes Dulux paint, said it was too low, faced antitrust risks and failed to address concerns such as "cultural differences."

 PPG has significant support among Akzo shareholders.
 But opposition from its boards, Dutch politicians and many of its Dutch staff present difficulties PPG will have to weigh before a June 1 deadline to bid or walk away for at least six months.